Buying Pianos For an Institution

-Once you've determined your budget, and the size and other features of the instruments you desire, you can use the online searchable database accessible through the electronic version of this publication to assist you in finding the specific brands and models that will fulfill your needs.
+Once you’ve determined your budget, and the size and other features of the instruments you desire, you can use the online searchable database to assist you in finding the specific brands and models that will fulfill your needs.

 Grand vs. Vertical

 Many situations are adequately served by vertical pianos, including:

 - Practice rooms where the piano is used primarily by, or to accompany, non-pianist musicians